Mugen87/three-m2loader/README.md

 ### Skins <a id="skins"></a>

 Some models (especially creatures) require the definition of a skin.
-This can be done with an instance of `M2Options` and the `setSkin()` method.
+This can be done with an instance of `M2Options` and the `setSkin( id1, id2, id3 )` method.
 You have to pass in the `FileDataID`s of the textures that should represent the skin.

 ```js